-This year Ramadan Radio took on the challenge of broadcasting during the lockdown.
-This meant changing the approach to hosting programmes and training volunteers, most of which was moved to Zoom so that presenters could stay at home while discussing topics relevant to the observance of Ramadan, and then broadcast in Leicester on FM, as well as on multiple formats online.
+In 2020, Ramadan Radio took on the challenge of broadcasting during the lockdown.
+This meant changing the approach to hosting programmes and training volunteers, most of which was moved to Zoom, so that presenters could stay at home while discussing topics relevant to the observance of Ramadan, and then broadcast in Leicester on FM, as well as on multiple formats online.
 I was happy to help with the planning, the Ofcom Broadcast Code training, and keeping presenters informed about the role of radio as a trusted source for information and discussion.

 I’ve been helping to Radio2Funky to develop employability training for young people who aren’t in education or training, and who might be interested in using radio as a way to improve their creative and professional skills.
 The project aims to offer an introduction to being a community reporter, to understanding the role of radio, and working within the rules of the Ofcom Broadcast Code.

 I have a long-standing relationship with the Documentary Media Centre, as the home for recording in-person podcasts, supporting training events and helping with project and development evaluation.
 John Coster and I have taught together in Thailand and Cambodia, and we’ve teamed-up on many occasions at events in Leicester.
 The Documentary Media Centre is an innovative, supportive and multi-functional, and provides learning and discovery opportunities for people of all ages and abilities.